by Peggy Nast Hayes, LICSW, BCD

-Don't let the diet industry, which takes in over $40 billion dollars a year, brainwash you like it does most Americans.
-DIETS DON'T WORK!
-Think of it this way... if diets worked, 50 million people in our country would not be obese and/or struggling with compulsive overeating problems and the average woman, who is 5' 4" and weighs 140 lbs., would not be striving to attain the body of the average model, who is 5'11" and weighs 117 lbs.
-(If that "average model" appeared in a clinician's office, she would be diagnosed with anorexia nervosa and would likely be hospitalized!)"
+Don’t let the diet industry, which takes in over forty billion dollars a year, brainwash you like it does most Americans.
+DIETS DON’T WORK!
+Think of it this way… if diets worked, fifty million people in our country would not be obese and/or struggling with compulsive overeating problems, and the average woman, who is 5′ 4″ and weighs 140 pounds, would not be striving to attain the body of the average model, who is 5’11” and weighs 117 pounds.
+(If that “average model” appeared in a clinician’s office, she would be diagnosed with anorexia nervosa and would likely be hospitalized!)

 Contrary to what the diet industry would like you to believe, diets actually cause people to gain weight!
 This is how it happens:

-Diets have deluded us into believing that food is the problem, when in fact, it is the solution... the best solution we have found, thus far, to manage our feelings.
-Using food to manage feelings is about as effective as putting an ice cream cone on a skinned knee.
+Diets have deluded us into believing that food is the problem, when in fact, it is the solution: the best solution we have found, thus far, to manage our feelings.
+Using food to manage feelings, however, is about as effective as putting an ice cream cone on a skinned knee.

 Diets erroneously teach us that we cannot trust our bodies to tell us when we are hungry and when we are full.
 The binge that follows the diet confirms to us that this is true.
-Due to the fact that diets convince us of this, we never have the courage to give our bodies a chance to prove to us that we are not nearly as out of control as we think we are.
+Because diets convince us of this, we never have the courage to give our bodies a chance to prove to us that we are not nearly as out of control as we think we are.

 Weight gain is not an issue of lack of self-discipline: if compulsive eaters and chronic dieters could “just eat less,” don’t you think they would?
 If that was the case, chronic dieting and obesity would not be the epidemic that they are in our culture today.

-Weight loss is definitely an obtainable goal, but not without significant effort.
-It requires a long-term life-style change that can only be established over time, which is built on not only successes, but also on the failures that provide us with the opportunity to learn more about ourselves and inform us how we might do things differently the next time.
+Weight loss is definitely an obtainable goal but not without significant effort.
+It requires lifestyle changes that can only be established over time, changes that are built on not only successes, but also on the failures that provide us with the opportunity to learn more about ourselves and inform us how we might do things differently the next time.

-Mastering weight loss over time is like learning to play a musical instrument... it takes a lot of practice!
-Losing weight is even more challenging because it requires our developing new coping skills to replace the function that eating has had in our lives, as well as changing many long-standing habits.
+Mastering weight loss over time is like learning to play a musical instrument — it takes a lot of practice!
+Losing weight is even more challenging because it requires development of new coping skills to replace the function that eating has had in our lives, as well as changing many long-standing habits.
 It also demands that we develop a new mental paradigm of how we think and feel about ourselves.